sindresorhus/react-extras/readme.md

 }
 ```

+### isStatelessComponent(Component)

+Returns a boolean of whether the given `Component` is a [functional stateless component](https://javascriptplayground.com/functional-stateless-components-react/).

 ### canUseDOM

 A boolean of whether you're running in a context with a [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 Can be used to check if your component is running in the browser or if it's being server-rendered.